Extinction times in the subcritical stochastic SIS logistic epidemic: Introduction

-The {\em stochastic SIS logistic process} is defined as follows.
-Given a ``size parameter'' $N$, and two further parameters $\lambda$ and $\mu$, let $X^N = (X^N_t)_{t\ge 0}$ be the continuous-time Markov chain with state space $\{ 0, \dots, N\}$, and transitions as follows:
+The stochastic SIS logistic process is defined as follows.
+Given a ``size parameter'' $N$, and two further parameters $\lambda$ and $\mu$, let $X_N = (X_N (t))_{t\ge 0}$ be the continuous-time Markov chain with state space $\{ 0, \dots, N\}$, and transitions as follows:

 This is the most basic stochastic model of the spread of an SIS (susceptible-infective-susceptible) epidemic within a population of size $N$.
-In this context, $X^N_t$ represents the number of infective individuals at time~$t$.
+In this context, $X_N(t)$ represents the number of infective individuals at time~$t$.
 Each infective encounters a random other member of the population at rate~$\lambda$; if the other individual is currently susceptible, they become infective.
 Also, each infective recovers at rate $\mu$; once they are recovered they become susceptible again.
-The stochastic SIS logistic process is also used as a model for a metapopulation process, where $N$ represents the number of available patches, and $X^N_t$ is the number of patches that are populated at time~$t$, $\lambda$~represents the rate at which one existing colony attempts to colonise another patch, and $\mu$ represents the rate at which an entire patch becomes depopulated due to some catastrophe.
-The model was first introduced by Feller~\cite{Feller} in 1939, and further studied by Bartlett~\cite{Bartlett}.
-It was rediscovered by Weiss and Dishon~\cite{WD} in 1971, and has since been investigated by many authors.
-A recent thorough treatment of the model is the book of N\aa sell~\cite{Nasell}.
+The stochastic SIS logistic process is also used as a model for a metapopulation process, where $N$ represents the number of available patches, $X_N(t)$ is the number of patches that are populated at time~$t$, $\lambda$~represents the rate at which one existing colony attempts to colonise another patch, and $\mu$ represents the rate at which an entire patch becomes depopulated due to some catastrophe.
+The model was first formulated by Feller~(1939), and further studied by Bartlett~(1957).
+It was rediscovered by Weiss and Dishon~(1971), and has since been investigated by many authors.
+A recent thorough treatment of the model is the book of N\aa sell~(2011), who in particular mentions a number of other application areas and gives a large list of further references.